akanksha1909/react-countdown-clock-timer/README.md

 ## Examples

-Here is a simple example of react-timer being used in an app.
+Here is a simple example of react-countdown-clock-timer being used in an app.

 ```jsx
 import React from 'react';